lintaonz/do-goldenpath-spring-boot-rest-api-template/template/docs/local-development.md

 ## Local Development Instructions

+### Expected Environment Variables

+Please note that for development purposes some environment variables will need to be set as a prerequisite.
+See [here](development-env-vars.md) for details.
-The project is configured to spin up PostgresDB and Wiremock in a local kube cluster with the following command:
+Assuming the presence of a local Kubernetes environment, this project is configured to spin up PostgresDB and Wiremock in a local kube cluster with the following command:

 ```